Free Transport, Regulated Kites, Fixed Dates: How Basant Will Be Managed in Lahore

 Is public transport really free during Basant?

 Yes.
 The Punjab government has announced that all government buses and registered rickshaws will operate completely free of charge throughout the three festival days.
-This initiative aims to reduce motorcycle usage and improve road safety during Basant celebrations.
+This aims to reduce motorcycle usage and improve road safety during Basant celebrations.

 When does kite manufacturing start for Basant 2026?